pkulchenko/ZeroBraneStudio/doc-api-auto-complete.md

 This structure defines a value `baz`, a library `foo`, and a function in that library `foo.bar()` that returns a value with type `mytype`.

-Possible type values are:

-- `function`: to describe a function that accepts parameters (`args`) and returns values (`returns`), possibly of a specific type (`valuetype`).
+Recognized **element values** are:

+- `type`: one of the following values:
+    * `keyword`: to describe language keywords, like `do` and `end`;
-- `class` and `lib`: to describe groups of functions, methods, values, and other classes and libraries.
+    * `class` and `lib`: to describe groups of functions, methods, values, and other classes and libraries;
-- `keyword`: to describe language keywords, like `do` and `end`.
-- `value`: to describe specific values;
+    * `value`: to describe specific values (for example, constants);
-- `inherits`: to specify inheritance chain for the current class;
+    * `function`: to describe a function that accepts parameters (`args`) and returns values (`returns`), possibly of a specific type (`valuetype`);
-- `method`: to describe method calls; methods are described similar to functions and also accept arguments and return values and value types.
+    * `method`: to describe method calls; methods are described similar to functions and also accept arguments and return values and value types.
 The only difference is that methods are only suggested after `:` in auto-complete, while functions are suggested after `.` and `:`.
+- `description`: a text that describes the item of the specified type.
+The description may include new lines that are included in the displayed text.
+Long descriptions will be abbreviated to make sure they fit on the screen.
+- `args`: an (optional) string with arguments; for example, `"(file: file)"`.
+- `returns`: an (optional) string with return values; for example, `"(boolean|nil [, string, number])"`.
+- `childs`: an (optional) table with sub-elements of the current element; for example, methods in a class or functions/values in a library.
+- `valuetype`: an (optional) string with a type value that acts as a hint for type processing in auto-complete.
+For example, using `valuetype = "f"` indicates that the current element returns value of type `f`.
+The value may be a complex name; for example, `foo.bar`.
+- `inherits`: an (optional) string to specify inheritance chain for the current class.
+May include multiple classes separated by spaces.

 When `valuetype` is specified for a `method` or a `function`, it is used for auto-complete type guessing.
 If the value is used in an expression, then the variable this value is assigned to is treated as having the value type;